cheq-ai/cheq-middlewares/README.md

 ##### Threat types codes

+Threat types are devided to two groups:

+1. Block/Redirect - traffic detected as threat types in this group would be blocked or redirected to a different page (defind in [Redirect URL](#redirect-url).<br>
+        Default threat type codes for this group:  2,3,6,7,10,11,16,18.

+2. Captcha - threat type codes in this group would be reffered to [Callback function](#callback-function). <br>
-The threat types codes for blocking or redirect and for captcha <br>
+        Default threat type codes for this group:  4,5,13,14,15,17.
-Threat type must be unique for each list
+Threat type must be unique for each list.

 ```` js
 const options = {